Renewable Energy Sources

 -

-For Renewable Energy Sources, in addition to the requirements in the "Connection to the Electric Grid"section, additional technical requirements have been developed.
+For generating units, in addition to the requirements listed in the section Connection to the Electric Network, General Requirements for Generating Units approved by ANRE Decision No.108 of 01.03.2024 have been developed.